In This Article

 In addition, a user’s private keys are never stored on the NEON servers, offering the highest level of security.

-For the most part, the NEON wallet is considered the best option by many who own and use NEO.
+For the most part, the NEON wallet is considered a solid option by many who own and use NEO.
 However, City of Zion previously dealt with allegations regarding bugs in its wallets.

-One user claims his NEO were redirected to an unknown address during a transfer from Bittrex.
-At this point, it’s hard to put the blame on NEON, as there doesn’t appear to be any solid proof.
+One user claims his NEO was redirected to an unknown address during a transfer from Bittrex.
+At this point, it’s hard to blame NEON, as there doesn’t appear to be any solid proof.

 Users looking for a web wallet often choose the NEO Tracker wallet, which is developed by NEO Tracker.
 This web wallet is open source, offering both ease and functionality.